nculwell/MathStudy/ProbStats.md

 - Feller, *An Introduction to Probability Theory and its Applications* (Vol I: [3e](https://smile.amazon.com/dp/0471257087), [3e intl](https://smile.amazon.com/dp/8126518057); Vol II: [2e](https://smile.amazon.com/dp/B000OOHXDO), [2e intl](https://smile.amazon.com/dp/8126518065))

+- Morin. *Probability - For the Enthusiastic Beginner* [At Createspace](https://www.createspace.com/5987678), [At Amazon](https://smile.amazon.com/dp/1523318678)

+  An excellent-looking non-calculus introduction to probability.
+As a non-calculus approach, it focuses on discrete distributions, but it discusses the Gaussian distribution from the perspective of discrete approximation.
+(I think this is a pretty useful way to do it.)
+The author's website has some sample chapters (including TOC) that you can view: http://www.people.fas.harvard.edu/~djmorin/book.html

 - Ash. *The Probability Tutoring Book: An Intuitive Course for Engineers and Scientists* ([Revised paperback](https://smile.amazon.com/dp/0780310519), [Original hardcover](https://smile.amazon.com/dp/0879422939))

 #### Further